gearson/100daysofcode-with-python-course/log.md

 **Work log.** Text game videos (day 13-15).
 Coded along

 **Thing's I've learned.** Learned about classes, __init__, add behaviors with def

+## Day 15: 19/09/03

+**Work log.** Started on the rock, paper, scissors game.

+**Thing's I've learned.** Practicing how classes work.
+Not sure yet what this self really does.